-Coal tar is a dark viscous materials obtained as by-product during the process of destructive distillation of coal (to produce coke oven gas and coke).
+Coal tar is a dark viscous material obtained as a by-product during the process of destructive distillation of coal (to produce coke oven gas and coke).

 The heated coal tar is delivered to the evaporator of the 1st stage and separated to liquid and vapor.
-Light oil contains traces of naphthalene.
-They are removed through the top of the 1st stage evaporator and sent to the condenser and cooler where they are cooled down and further flow to a separator.
+The light oil contains traces of naphthalene.
+They are removed from the top of the 1st stage evaporator and sent to the condenser and cooler where they are cooled down and further flow to a separator.

 Ammonia water discharged from the bottom of the separating tank to a collecting tank.
 The light oil from the upper part of the separator is delivered to a collecting tank then it is mixed with light oil obtained from the separator of the fractionating column, after which this oil is pumped up to the fractionating column for reflux with the help of a pump.